Image Search with AI Models

 Aligned with the project's directives and after a thorough investigation of both the business requirements and the sector's solution landscape, we have devised the following algorithm pipeline:

-• Subsequently, an Image Encoder model produces an image embedding, which is utilized to search for and retrieve matching or similar images from an existing Image Embedding database.
+• Subsequently, an Image Encoder model produces an image embedding, which is used to search for and retrieve matching or similar images from an existing Image Embedding database.
 The result of this operation is then presented to the user.

 • The OCR (Optical Character Recognition) model detects textual characters within the image, triggering a Text Embedding model to create text embeddings.